 I got the Moog 3C system in 1994 from a guy called Martin Newcome.
 He had recently set up a place called The Museum of Synthesiser Technology and as a result he had a lot of contacts in the synth world, and in particular the American dealers.
 I asked him if he could source a Moog system and he obliged, but it meant that I didn’t find out its provenance.
 It’s a pretty early system from around 1968, and it’s got the nice early oscillators.

-You’ve mentioned in the album biog that only the synth mentioned in the title was used on its corresponding track.
-But with the EMS VCS3 one, you used the delay section of an EMS Polysynthi.
-Vince Clarke once declared the Polysynthi as “the worst sounding synth ever made”.
-Now I’m no expert but I have tried using one and I think it sounds horrible as well… what’s your take on it?
+Only the synth mentioned in the title was used on its corresponding track; but with the EMS VCS3 one, you used the delay section of an EMS Polysynthi.
+Vince Clarke declared the Polysynthi as “the worst sounding synth ever made”.
+I’m no expert but I have tried one and I think it sounds horrible too… what’s your take?

 For example it’s the only synth I can think of with a voltage controlled analogue delay built in to the audio path.
 Generally speaking, I say the more quirks an instrument has the better, otherwise all electronic music would sound the same!